Construction activities have begun at the Baraga site (A.J. Mihm Generating Station) and the Negaunee site (F.D. Kuester Generating Station).

 For the safety of local drivers as well as construction vehicle drivers, traffic control measures will be coordinated and implemented, with the assistance of local law enforcement, during high-traffic activities, such as major concrete pours or engine/generator delivery.

-Grading and underground work, including placement of conduit sections and placing concrete duct banks.
+- Conducting grading and underground work, including placement of conduit sections and concrete duct banks.